rollerworks/search/doc/overview.rst

 .. note::

     Build-in types are provided by the Core extension.

-    You are free to extend them for more advanced use-cases.
+    You are free create your own field types for more advanced use-cases.

-    Extending a type if described in :doc:`type/extending`
+    See :doc:`cookbook/type/create_custom_field_type` for more information.